krobelus/rate-experiments/README.md

 Given a proof without non-redundant reason deletions, checkers for *operational* and *specified* DRAT behave exactly the same way.

+Due to different propagation orders, a clause that is a reason in the solver might not be in the checker and vice versa.
+This happens if there exist two propagation orders such that a clause $C$ is a reason in one but not in the other.
+When deleting a non-redundant reason $C$, there exists no other reason for the propagated literal, and therefore $C$ is a reason in any propagation order.
+The takeaway here is that the different propagation orders in solver and checker do not matter, because non-redundant reasons are always reasons in both solver and checker.
+On the other hand, deletions of clauses that are a reason in one but not the other are always redundant and do not influence the trail, so it actually does not matter whether they are a reason in the checker or not.

+\if0
+Due to different propagation orders, a clause that is a reason in the solver might not be in the checker and vice versa.
+This happens if there exist two propagation orders such that a clause $C$ is a reason in one but not in the other.
+In particular, if $C$ is a reason in a checker, then a deletion of $C$ is a redundant reason deletion since there exists a propagation order with a different reason for the propagated literal.
+\fi

 4. Solvers
 ==========